kubi2021/plugin.video.mubi/README.md

 - added the action to clean the local library after the sync.
 It was already implemented that movies no longer available in Mubi would be removed from the local repositry, but they would still show up in the library.
 Now it's fixed.
 - fixed a bug that skipped movies with special character in the title.
 - refactoring of library class, included automated testing
+- added the possiblity to skip Mubi genres you don't want to see in your library.
+Go to settings and enter the genres you'd like to skip, separated by semicolons (e.g., horror;comedy).

 ### October 27th 2024
 - added support to Mubi watchlist, thanks [GTBoon72](https://github.com/GTBoon72)